Guadalupe, California

 Guadalupe is a small city located in Santa Barbara County, California.
-According to the U.S. Census of 2010, the city has a population of 7,080.
+According to the 2020 census, the city has a population of 8,057.
 Guadalupe is economically and socially tied to the city of Santa Maria, which is about 8 miles (13 km) to the east.
 It is located at the intersection of Highway 1 and Highway 166, immediately south of the Santa Maria River, and 5 miles (8 km) east of the Pacific Ocean.

 History

 The first European land exploration of Alta California, the Spanish Portolá expedition, camped near today's Guadalupe on September 1, 1769.
 Franciscan missionary and expedition member Juan Crespí noted in his diary that they found "a very large lake".
 The lake has since mostly filled in, leaving a low-lying plain traversed by the Santa Maria River and several tributaries.

 When Mission La Purisima was established in 1787, the area became part of the mission's pasture land.
-In 1840, following secularization of the mission, the area became part of the Rancho Guadalupe land grant.
-Rancho Guadalupe was settled by pioneers of many unique backgrounds, such as European, Chinese, Filipino, Japanese, and Mexican.
+In 1840, following secularization of the missions by the Mexican government and subsequent issuance of land grants, the area became part of the Rancho Guadalupe land grant.
+Rancho Guadalupe was first settled by pioneers of Mexican and Spanish descent, and later, other immigrants from many unique backgrounds followed, such as the Anglo Americans, Japanese, Chinese, and Filipinos.
 The small town was incorporated as the city of Guadalupe on May 19, 1946.
 The city name honors Our Lady of Guadalupe, which is the Catholic title given to the Virgin Mary.